-This Page allows for configures protocol-based VLAN Group Setting.
-The portocol-based VLAN screens in Figure 4-5-9 & Figure 4-5-10 appear.
+This page allows you to configure protocol-based VLAN Group Setting.
+The protocol-based VLAN screens in Figure 4-5-9 & Figure 4-5-10 appear.

 Add Protocol VLAN Group

 Group ID (1-8) 1

-Frame Type Ethernet_II
+Frame Type Ethernet_II 🗸

 Protocol Value (0x0600-0xFFFE)

 Add

-Figure 4-5-9 Add Protocol VLAN Group page screenshot
+Figure 4-5-9 Add Protocol VLAN Group Page Screenshot

 Object Description Group ID Protocol Group ID assigned to the Special Protocol VLAN Group. • Frame Type Frame Type can have one of the following values: Ethernet II IEEE802.3_LLC_Other RFC_1042 Note: On changing the Frame type field, valid value of the following text field will vary depending on the new frame type you selected.
-Protocol Value Valid value that can be entered in this text field depends on the option selected (0x0600-0xFFFE) from the the preceding Frame Type selection menu.
+Protocol Value Valid value that can be entered in this text field depends on the option selected (0x0600-0xFFFE) from the preceding Frame Type selection menu.
 Valid values for frame type ranges from 0x0600-0xfffe